giantswarm/docs/src/content/overview/observability/_index.md

 ---
 title: Observability
-description: Monitoring, Logging and Tracing to provide you with visibility into the Giant Swarm platform, your cluster fleet and application workloads.
+description: The Observability Platform provides you with visibility into the Giant Swarm platform, your cluster fleet and application workloads.
 weight: 70
 menu:
   principal: